Can you hike right from the inn?

 The acclaimed hiking that Icicle Valley is noted for is 10-30 minutes away by car.
-We are avid hikers, bikers and skiers and are happy to share our knowledge of the local trails.
+As avid hikers, bikers and skiers we are happy to share our knowledge of the local trails.
 We can match a trail that suits your needs in length and altitude gain.
 We have terrific creek hikes, ridge hikes with expansive views, and lake hikes.
-You can jump in, cool off and make friends with the fish!
+You can jump in, cool off or just sit and enjoy the music of nature!

-We have some beautiful Forest Service roads that lace the Wenatchee National Forest.
+We have some beautiful US Forest Service roads that traverse through the Wenatchee National Forest.
 We can get you pedaling to some incredible view spots.
-Boundary Butte and Entiat Ridge come quickly to mind.
-Butte and Ridge...hmmmm....sounds like some climbing to me!
+Boundary Butte and Entiat Ridge are just two of the rides that will challenge you.

 Rafting typically starts in mid-April and lasts through July-ish.
 (Very-ish) High water usually hits about mid-May and goes through mid-June.

 Call us at 800-288-6491 or email for our rafting company recommendations.

 Tell me about golf in the area.